R&H Logo

 Secured Notes

-If you are the creditor of a promissory note, you must take special steps to ensure your legal rights to the collateral in the event of default.
-These steps are known as attachment of a security interest.
+If you are the creditor, you must take steps to ensure your legal rights to the collateral in the event of default, known as the attachment of a security interest.

 Attachment of Security Interests